Feedback Loops Are the Only Truth

 Sometimes it is outdated.

-Sometimes your loop is an old survival strategy that has outlived the danger that created it.
+Sometimes your loop is an old survival strategy that outlived the danger that created it.

 Sometimes your loop is your childhood still running in the background.

-Sometimes your loop is a scar that has learned to drive.
+Sometimes your loop is a scar that learned to drive.

 Structure determines behavior.